badidrox/Youtube-Video-Downloader/README.md

 `sudo apt install ffmpeg`

-2- Download the Youtube Video Downlodader for linux from [Releases](https://github.com/badidrox/Youtube-Video-Downloader/releases)
+2- Download the Youtube Video Downloader for linux from [Releases](https://github.com/badidrox/Youtube-Video-Downloader/releases)

 ### How to Use: